From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Preliminaries on C* -algebras

 \item A morphism $f\colon A \rightarrow B$ in $\CstarPU$ is a linear map that preserves positive elements and the unit.
 This means that $f$ restricts to a function $A^{+} \rightarrow B^{+}$.
 Alternatively, for each $x\in A$ there is an $y\in B$ with $f(x^{*}x) = y^{*}y$. \end{enumerate}

 For both $X = \textrm{MIU}$ and $X=\textrm{PU}$ there are obvious full subcategories of commutative and/or finite-dimensional $C^*$-algebras, as described in:

 \end{defi}

 Clearly, each ``MIU'' map is also a ``PU'' map, so that we have inclusions $\CstarMIU \hookrightarrow \CstarPU$, also for the various subcategories.
 A map that preserves positive elements is called positive itself; and a unit preserving map is called unital.
+Positive unital maps are the natural notion of morphism between order unit spaces and Riesz spaces.

 For a category $\cat{B}$ one often writes $\cat{B}(X,Y)$ or $\Hom(X,Y)$ for the ``homset'' of morphisms $X\rightarrow Y$ in $\cat{B}$.
 For $C^*$-algebras $A,B$ we write $\HomMIU(A,B) = \CstarMIU(A,B)$ and $\HomPU(A,B) = \CstarPU(A,B)$ for the homsets of MIU- and PU-maps.
 For the special case where $B$ is the algebra $\C$ of complex numbers we define sets of ``states'' and of ``multiplicative states'' as: